 During the worst pandemic in decades, President Donald Trump has officially withdrawn the United States from the World Health Organization (WHO).
-The United Nations confirmed that the formal withdrawal notice from Washington had been received on the 6th July, 2020 with the decision effective on the 6th, July 2021.
-Josep Borrell, the European Union’s High Representative of the Union described the decision with regret, highlighting that it comes at a time when “their efforts are needed more than ever”.
+The United Nations confirmed that the formal withdrawal notice from Washington had been received on July 6th, 2020 with the decision effective on July 6th, 2021.
+Josep Borrell, the European Union’s High Representative of the Union, described the decision with regret, highlighting that it comes at a time when “their efforts are needed more than ever.”
 Given the U.S. is the WHO’s biggest donor, the U.S.’ withdrawal from the organization will impact many states who are large beneficiaries of the WHO’s efforts.

 What is most terrifying, is that this move could impact the U.S.’ ability to combat and recover from COVID-19.
 Being crippled by the U.S.’ withdrawal, the WHO will lack the finance to strengthen defence and produce progress.
-The citizens of the U.S. could be breathing through a face mask for longer than it needs to; a product of its own making.
-Nature is outwitting humans, genes are being mutated and diseases are proliferating; this is not a mission for one country alone.
+The citizens of the America could be breathing through a face mask for longer than it needs to – a product of its own making.
+Nature is outwitting humans, genes are being mutated, and diseases are proliferating; this is not a mission for one country alone.
 The U.N.
-Secretary-General António Guterres’ was quoted by the NBC News to declare, “We are only as strong as the weakest health system in our interconnected world.”
+Secretary-General, António Guterres, was quoted by the NBC News declaring that “We are only as strong as the weakest health system in our interconnected world.”
 The U.S. has withdrawn from WHO, the criticisms have been delivered, all that is left is for Americans to wait and hope for reconciliation.